MISP/misp-warninglists/README.md

 # License

 MISP warning-lists are licensed under [CC0 1.0 Universal (CC0 1.0)](https://creativecommons.org/publicdomain/zero/1.0/) -  Public Domain Dedication.
-If a specific author of a taxonomy wants to license it under a different license, a pull request can be requested.
+If a specific author of a warning-list (or associated source) wants to license it under a different license, a pull request can be requested.